Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/1_source_to_raw/README.md

 ### datacheck_eventCodes.py

-This script was written for experiment 2 [^2] to do some checks on the event codes
+This script was written for experiment 2 [^2] to do some checks on the event codes - see [sections on triggers](#trigger-alignment-experiment-1-and-experiment-2) below.

+Let that script run to create some plots on the temporal accuracy of the triggers.

 [^2]: For a run down on what 'experiment1' and 'experiment2' means, check the [project report](https://github.com/Neuroling/SPINCO_SINEEG/wiki/Project-Report-June-2024) or this [README](https://github.com/Neuroling/SPINCO_SINEEG/tree/main/Experiments/SiN) file